Next tour: No 2017 dates yet.

-William McGregor, a Scottish draper, devised an ingenious new means of testing the best football teams in which each club would play each other twice, home and away, during one year.
-The main early meeting of what became the Football League took place at the Royal Hotel, Manchester, on 17 April 1888.
+William McGregor, a Scottish draper, devised an ingenious new means of testing the best football teams in 1888.
+Each club would play each other twice, home and away, during one year.
+Thus was born the Football League, the game’s first real test of a competition, the forerunner of today’s multi-million pound Premiership, at a meeting at the Royal Hotel, Manchester, on 17 April 1888.

 8. Rolls Royce, 1904

-Frederick Henry Royce, a local engineer, met Charles Stewart Rolls, a wealthy London playboy at the Midland Hotel and soon formed Rolls-Royce, making cars in Hulme, two miles away.
+Frederick Henry Royce, a local engineer, met Charles Stewart Rolls, a wealthy London playboy, at the Midland Hotel in 1904.
 Rolls had broken the world speed record in 1903, going an astonishing 93 mph only a few years after the police had warned him not to drive at more than 4mph!
+They soon formed Rolls-Royce, making luxury cars in Hulme, two miles away.

 9. The 1st Programmable Computer, 1948

-Tom Kilburn and Fred Williams built a machine out of war surplus materials in 1946 that could perform calculations from a stored program – what is now recognised as the first computer, “Baby”.
-They first used it on 21 June 1948, running a program written by Tom Kilburn, the world’s first and the only one he ever wrote.
+Tom Kilburn and Fred Williams built a machine out of war surplus materials that could perform calculations from a stored program – what is now recognised as the first computer, “Baby”.
+They first used it on 21 June 1948, running a program written by Tom Kilburn, the world’s first computer programme and the only one he ever wrote.

 10. Graphene, 2004

-The world’s thinnest material, one atom thick, soon to revolutionise computer screens and similar technology, was created by two Manchester University scientists, Konstantin Novoselov and Andre Geim, in 2004.
+The world’s thinnest material, one atom thick, soon to revolutionise computer screens and electronic technology, was created by two Manchester University scientists, Konstantin Novoselov and Andre Geim, in 2004.